 Let’s just run through a few of the top sights of Tuscany, shall we, because once you’ve seen them you can go back to lying by the pool?

-In Florence, you must visit the Uffizi Gallery to see Botticelli’s Birth of Venus – even though Venus is so exquisitely beautiful it will bring up all your deep-seated insecurities caused by those popular girls in high school.
+In Florence, one of the best things to do is to visit the Uffizi Gallery to see Botticelli’s Birth of Venus – even though Venus is so exquisitely beautiful it will bring up all your deep-seated insecurities caused by those popular girls in high school.
 But then you won’t care, remembering that the handsome local handyman at your villa has declared undying amore.

 In Florence you must also see the famous Ponte Vecchio Bridge, a shop-encrusted medieval bridge that spans the River Arno.
 Walk back and forth looking at all the shops selling gold, but do not, under any circumstances, lock a padlock onto the Ponte Vecchio like all those other dumb couples who believe that this will unite them forever, because by now your boyfriend/husband is in love with: a) Tuscany b) a bottle of Brunello and c) Botticelli’s Venus, so you’re sort of wondering if your relationship will last.